MinxiuShi/p8105_hw4_web_ms6358/index.knit.md

 At this website you are gonna Know me better!
 Click this and go to my [Experience](experience.html) page.

-If you hope to know where I learn, you can go here[Mailman School of Public Health](https://www.publichealth.columbia.edu/).
+If you hope to know where I learn, you can go here [Mailman School of Public Health](https://www.publichealth.columbia.edu/).